-- (1) All shrubs shall reach a minimum height of 36 inches within three years after installation and shall retain foliage to within six inches above ground level. - (2) Whenever trees are required for screening and in buffers and parking lot landscaping, a minimum of 50 percent shall be canopy trees, and a minimum of 20 percent shall be evergreen. - (3) Whenever shrubs are required for screening, they shall be of a type that retains their foliage to within six (6) inches of the ground on a year-round basis. - (4) A minimum of 75 percent of all shrubs required shall be evergreen.
+- (1) All shrubs shall reach a minimum height of 36 inches within three years after installation and shall retain foliage to within six inches above ground level. - (2) No more than 30 percent of shrubs planted per 100 linear feet shall be deciduous. - (3) Whenever trees are required for screening and in buffers and parking lot landscaping, a minimum of 50 percent shall be canopy trees, and a minimum of 20 percent shall be evergreen. - (4) Whenever shrubs are required for screening, they shall be of a type that retains their foliage to within six (6) inches of the ground on a year-round basis. - (5) A minimum of 75 percent of all shrubs required shall be evergreen.